 This course is designed for mental health professionals who have completed an introductory level two-day DBT training and are interested in furthering their knowledge and implementation of DBT.
 This course is suitable for clinicians working in a variety of treatment settings across diverse patient populations.

-Disorder (BPD) clinic at CAMH, and adjunct lecturer in the faculty of social work at the University of Toronto.
+, MSW, RSW is a therapist in the Borderline Personality Disorder clinic at the Centre for Addiction and Mental Health, and adjunct lecturer in the faculty of social work at the University of Toronto.
 She joined CAMH in 2002 after receiving her Master of Social Work degree from the University of Michigan.
-In addition to her clinical work, Shira is involved in the development and facilitation of outreach, education and training programs for family members, consumers and health care providers, with a focus on DBT and BPD.
+In addition to her clinical work, Shira is involved in the coordination, development and facilitation of training programs on Dialectical Behaviour Therapy.
+She is the event co-coordinator of the DBT Certificate Program at CAMH.
+Lyndsey Davies

-Lyndsey Davies, MSW, RSW received her Master of Social Work from Wilfred Laurier University in 1998.
-She has been working at CAMH since 1999 in the areas of both addictions and mental health and has provided numerous trainings and workshops in the areas of substance use and mental health issues.
-Lyndsey is currently a social worker in the BPD Clinic, offering DBT in both the comprehensive DBT program and 20 week skills group.
-She is also an adjunct lecturer in the faculty of social work at the University of Toronto.
+, MSW, RSW received her Master of Social Work from Wilfred Laurier University in 1998.
+She has been working at the Centre for Addiction and Mental Health since 1999 in the areas of both addictions and mental health and has provided numerous trainings and workshops on substance use and mental health issues.
+Lyndsey is a Therapist in the Borderline Personality Disorder Clinic and an Adjunct Lecturer in the Factor-Inwentash Faculty of Social Work, University of Toronto.
+She is both an individual therapist and skills group facilitator, utilizing Dialectical Behaviour Therapy, in a comprehensive DBT program and a 20 week skills group.
+In addition, she offers supervision to other staff members and students.
+Cheri Faris

-Cheri Faris, BMgt, MSW, RSW received her Master of Social Work from the University of Toronto.
+, BMgt, MSW, RSW received her Master of Social Work from the University of Toronto.
 She works as a private DBT therapist at a Toronto Clinic.
 She has completed the CAMH Dialectical Behaviour Therapy Certificate Course and is also extensively trained in Cognitive Behaviour Therapy.
 Cheri facilitates workshops in DBT, Mindfulness and the principles of Recovery.
 She is also involved in the facilitation of peer-led skills groups, advocacy, and stigma reduction, and was nominated for the 2012 CAMH Transforming Lives Award.